maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-29.md

 Date: 2023-10-18
 ---

+**_Note_:**  The composition of current signers has been ammended in accordance with [PIP-67: Update Membership of the Protocol Council](https://github.com/0xPolygon/Polygon-Improvement-Proposals/blob/main/PIPs/PIP-67.md).

 ## Abstract

 This proposal introduces the Protocol Council governance body responsible for performing regular and emergency upgrades to system smart contracts, i.e. components of Polygon protocols implemented in the form of smart contracts on Ethereum.